 - Current land-use.
 Key land-uses are the proximity of a Public road, in additional to agricultural land and forestry.
 Re-wetting will be planned as to not to impact on adjacent land use or rule out potential future amenity. - Surrounding landscape and neighbours.
 Another key constraint is the interaction between the Bord na Móna sites and the surrounding landscape.
 Care must be taken that no active rehabilitation management is carried out that could negatively and knowingly impact on surrounding land.
 This includes any hydrological management on neighbouring farmland.
 It is anticipated that the work proposed here (blocking drains and re-wetting cutaway peatlands) will not have any flooding impacts on adjacent land.
 The site is in close proximity to Coillte plantation forestry. - Archaeology.
 The discovery of monuments or archaeological objects during peatland rehabilitation may potentially constrain the rehabilitation measures proposed for a particular area.
 If this occurs, rehabilitation measures will be reviewed and adapted.
-Optimising hydrological conditions for the protection of exposed archaeological structures, their retention in situ and preservation into the future is a rehabilitation goal. - Public Rights of Way.
+Optimising hydrological conditions for the protection of exposed archaeological structures, their retention in situ and preservation into the future is a rehabilitation goal.
+An Archaeological Impact Assessment (AIA) has been carried out under the PCAS scheme (Appendix XII). - Public Rights of Way.
 Where a public right of way or similar burden exists on Bord na Móna property, consideration will be given to ensuring that this remain intact where possible.
 In some instances, depending upon previous land-uses and management, alternative solutions may be required.
 These will be explored in consultation with local communities and statutory bodies during the consultation work associated with the decommissioning and rehabilitation work described here.